 3. Respond to followers.

 The best way to boost your engagement on Twitter is to stay active and engage with others' tweets.
 This means you should retweet, quote, comment and like tweets that come across your timeline.
 This shows your followers that you're an active participant on Twitter and care about what they have to say.
 Always remain available to listen to any feedback your followers may submit.

-"Twitter is a great tool for engaging with your audience in a more personal way," said Devynne Honsa, an account executive at BLND Public Relations.
+"Twitter is a great tool for engaging with your audience in a more personal way," said Devynne Honsa, president of BLND Public Relations.
 "Tap into the customer service and engagement opportunities by responding to tweets, retweeting your followers and liking posts."

 Of the social platforms, Twitter is the most accepting of posting multiple times a day.
 Be sure to post regularly to provide continual opportunities for your followers to engage with your content.
 Try not to let your posting lag, as your followers may become confused about when to expect posts.

 A Twitter hashtag can be an incredible resource if used properly.
 Include hashtags that are relevant to both your tweet and your business, and don't overload the tweet with hashtags.

 "Look at what your competitors in your niche are using to get a better understanding of which ones you should use," said Rorie Devine, CEO and founder of Gro.

 Twitter Analytics can be a great tool for revealing the kinds of posts your followers engage with the most.
 It can also tell you a lot about your followers' demographics so that you can tailor your tweets to your audience.

 7. Consider how Twitter fits into your social media strategy.